qgis/QGIS-Website/content/license/index.md

 when it starts in an interactive mode:

-    Gnomovision version 69, Copyright (C) year name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+    Gnomovision version 69, Copyright (C) year name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type 'show w'.
-    This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+    This is free software, and you are welcome to redistribute it under certain conditions; type 'show c' for details.

-The hypothetical commands `show w' and `show c' should show the appropriate parts of the General Public License.
-Of course, the commands you use may be called something other than `show w' and `show c'; they could even be mouse-clicks or menu items--whatever suits your program.
+The hypothetical commands `show w` and `show c` should show the appropriate parts of the General Public License.
+Of course, the commands you use may be called something other than `show w` and `show c`; they could even be mouse-clicks or menu items--whatever suits your program.

 You should also get your employer (if you work as a programmer) or your school, if any, to sign a "copyright disclaimer" for the program, if necessary.
 Here is a sample; alter the names:

-  Yoyodyne, Inc., hereby disclaims all copyright interest in the program `Gnomovision' (which makes passes at compilers) written by James Hacker.
+    Yoyodyne, Inc., hereby disclaims all copyright interest in the program 'Gnomovision' (which makes passes at compilers) written by James Hacker.

     <signature of Ty Coon>, 1 April 1989
     Ty Coon, President of Vice

 This General Public License does not permit incorporating your program into proprietary programs.
 If your program is a subroutine library, you may